California spends billions each year on hospital-acquired infections1

-This indicator includes incidence of measurable hospital-acquired conditions (per 1,000 discharges).
-This data is comprised of a composite patient safety indicator, which includes an average of the observed-to-expected ratios of several other selected indicators of quality.
-The available data is limited and there remains opportunity for further development to establish a more definitive measure.
-At present, this indicator serves as a useful starting point for examining hospital quality.
-With sustained and system-wide quality improvement efforts in hospitals, safety and quality of care for patients can be enhanced and billions of dollars saved.
+This indicator tracks the incidence of measurable hospital-acquired conditions (per 1,000 discharges).
+It is a composite patient safety indicator that is an average of the observed-to-expected ratios of several other selected indicators of quality.
+The available data is not a definitive measure of hospital quality and there may be opportunities for further development to establish a more definitive measure.

 Indicator Progress